 Commencing an AA2A artist residency at York St John University this month.
-The residency is for this academic year and will enable a valuable period of research and development, with progress being documented in this journal and the AA2A website – click here for more details.
+The residency is for this academic year and will enable a valuable period of research and development, testing and refining ideas, with progress being documented in this journal and the AA2A website – click here for more details.

 Video Drawing (2018)

 My work is currently being profiled in the October/November issue of Aesthetica Magazine, click here to view.